 ISO 20022 is an international payment messaging standard that supports electronic payments.
 The global payments eco-system is changing drastically.
 The ISO 20022 standard is widely considered an essential component to modernizing the global payments infrastructure.
 The financial world is moving towards a unified system that will make it easier to transfer payments around the world.
-The ISO 20022 also allows for significantly more information, such as invoices, to travel together with electronic payments.
+This change also allows for significantly more information, such as invoices, to travel together with electronic payments.
 The ISO standard enables solutions and technologies for business automation, including straight-through-processing (STP) and reconciliation, simpler payment tracking, and full system reconciliation.

 ISO 20022 uses a common XML language to process global financial communications.
 It also has the result of making cross-border payments a lot more effective over time.
-So far, thirty countries including the U.S.A, Canada, the Eurozone, and Japan – have either adopted or are planning to adopt ISO 20022 as the single payment message standard.
+So far, thirty countries including the U.S.A, Canada, the Eurozone, and Japan – have either adopted or are planning to adopt them as the single payment message standard.
 ISO 20022 messages are available for the complete end-to-end payments chain: customer to bank (payment), bank to bank (payment clearing and settlement) and reporting (cash management).
 The adoption of these standards leads to increased automation of Cash Application, Electronic Payments, and Bank Reconciliation functions for businesses.
 Canada is currently in the process of changing from their old payments system and adopting ISO 20022.

 The Old Canadian Payments System

 As mentioned, Canada is in the process of changing from the old payment system to maintain a competitive stance.
 Canadian businesses and financial institutions previously employed several different languages to send and receive payments across systems, financial markets and borders.
 These payments were also lacking usable data, such as invoices or remittance information – which is key to automated processing and electronic payments.